sampleable Class

 - slim_check.shrink_fn α = Π (x : α), lazy_list {y // slim_check.sizeof_lt y x}

-Provided two shrinking functions prod.shrink
+Provided two shrinking functions prod.shrink shrinks a pair (x, y) by

-and pairing the results with y
+first shrinking x and pairing the results with y and then shrinking

-and pairing the results with x
+y and pairing the results with x.

-All pairs either contain x
+All pairs either contain x untouched or y untouched.
+We rely on

-to get maximally shrunken and then
+shrinking being repeated for x to get maximally shrunken and then

-to get shrunken too.
+for y to get shrunken too.

 Equations